-There are two main types of homes, residential and nursing.
+There are two main types of care homes, residential and nursing:

-Many homes can offer placements on a short term basis (such if the carer goes on holiday etc.) or placements for more long term or permanent care.
+Many residential and nursing homes can offer placements on a short-term basis, or placements for more long-term or permanent care.

 NHS Choices - Care Homes is a national website which contains information and helpful hints on choosing a care home, types of care homes, and trial periods in care homes.